slatedocs/slate/source/index.html.md

 You can restrict the functionality of API keys.
 Before creating a key, you must choose what permissions you would like the key to have.
 The permissions are:

-- `trading` - Allows a key perform trading operations (read, place or delete orders).
+- `trading` - Allows a key to perform trading operations (read, place or delete orders).
 - `withdraw` - Allows a key to withdraw funds (**Enable with caution**).
 - `reading` - Allows a key to read account data.
 - `check_ips` - Designates wheter the client IP must be validated.